-- Press Bake (or press Lower Oven and then Bake for lower oven in a double oven unit), use the 1 through 5 number pads to select a different preset cooking temperature, and press Start/Enter. - Since no feedback is given during temperature change, an oven thermometer can be used to confirm temperature changes.
+- 1. Press Bake, use the 1 through 5 number pads and the Timer pad to select a different preset cooking temperature, and press Start. - Since no feedback is given during temperature change, an oven thermometer can be used to confirm temperature changes.